Changhua County

-Changhua County (Mandarin Pinyin: Zhānghuà Xiàn; Wade-Giles: Chang¹-hua⁴ Hsien⁴; Hokkien POJ: Chiang-hòa-koān or Chiong-hòa-koān) is the smallest county on the main island of Taiwan by area, and the fourth smallest in the country.
+Changhua (Wade-Giles: Chang¹-hua⁴) is a Taiwanese county that is the smallest on the main island of Taiwan by area, and the fourth smallest in the country.
 With a total population of 1.24 million, Changhua County is the most populous county in the Republic of China.
 Its capital is Changhua City and it is part of the Taichung–Changhua metropolitan area.

 History

 Early history

 There are 32 prehistoric burial sites in Changhua that date back 5000 years.
 The original name of the area was Poasoa (半線 (Pòaⁿ-sòaⁿ, half line)), so-named by the local indigenous tribes.
 Poasoa used to be inhabited primarily by the Babuza people, who have since been mostly assimilated by the Han people.

 Qing dynasty

 Qing rule in Taiwan began in 1683, and in 1684, Taiwan Prefecture was established to administer Taiwan under Fujian Province.
 The prefecture consisted of three counties: Taiwan County, Fongshan District (Formosa) and Zhuluo.
 Poasoa and modern-day Changhua County were under the jurisdiction of Zhuluo, but the Changhua area was spread over three counties.

 In 1723, after the Zhu Yigui rebellion, an inspector official in Taiwan requested to the Qing Emperor to designate Changhua to another county magistrate and legal warden because of the increasing population in the northern part of Zhuluo County.
 As a result, Changhua County was created, encompassing the area of modern Changhua County, Taichung, half of Yunlin County and three townships of Nantou County.
 Changhua County Hall was built in the middle of the district and is regarded as the beginning of the Changhua County establishment.

 The name of Changhua, meaning "manifestation of a royal civilization", is formally worded "manifestation of the majestic Emperor's civilization spread over the seas".